 Excellent, clear introductory summary of the doctrine of the Trinity, and how it serves as the foundation for Christian fellowship.
 Macleod is simple, straightforward, and engaging.
 The layout works very well: explain the doctrine in ch.
 1-2, and apply it in 3-6.
 The final section on challenges to Trinitarianism was helpful for what it was, but doesn’t fit very well with the tone of the rest of the book.
 I’d recommend that only interested folks with a background in those particular situations (Judaism, Islam, Mormonism, JW) need to read the final section.
 Great resource to give out to explain Trinitarianism; without the final section, it’d be even better as a giveaway.

-- 3 of 5 stars to Black Water Rising by Attica Locke goodreads.com/review/show?id… 3 weeks ago
+- 3 of 5 stars to The Day the Angels Fell by Shawn Smucker goodreads.com/review/show?id… 3 weeks ago